openstate/openonderwijsdata-api/documentation/rst/data.rst

     ========================================= =================================== ==========================================================================
     Field                                     Type                                Description
     ========================================= =================================== ==========================================================================
-    sector                                    string                              The sector of profile
-    percentage                                float                               Percentage of students participating in an exam with this sector of profile. education_structure                       string                              The education structure[#edu_in_holland]_ this sector or profile belongs to.
+    sector                                    string                              The sector or profile, depending on the education structure. percentage                                float                               Percentage of students participating in an exam with this sector of profile. education_structure                       string                              The education structure[#edu_in_holland]_ this sector or profile belongs to.
     ========================================= =================================== ==========================================================================